gordnzhou/genshin-wish-simulator/README.md

 bring that excitement to a broader audience.

 ## User Stories
-- I want to be able to wish for a character and add it to my collection
+- I want to wish for characters/weapons, and add them to my collection
+- I want to view a list of characters/weapons I've obtained so far
+- I want to add and spend currency used for making wishes
+- I want to be able to wish from multiple types of banners (each with different character/weapon pools)